Champagne Tour

 For tour starts in Epernay:

 From CDG, you can take a train to Epernay.
 You will have to change trains in Reims (TGV station Champagne/Ardennes).
 Travel time is approx. 2.5 hours.
-The train station is located about 1.5 km away from the embarkation point so it is recommended to take a taxi.All final docking locations will be provided to you approximately one month before your tour date.
+The train station is located about 1.5 km away from the embarkation point so it is recommended to take a taxi.All final docking locations are subject to change and will be provided to you approximately one month before your tour date.

 Climate